 Do I Need a Four-Year Degree to Work in Criminal Justice?

-Should I Get an Accelerated Criminal Justice Degree to Work in Law Enforcement?
+Should I Choose an Accelerated Criminal Justice Degree for Law Enforcement Work?

-Should I Choose a BA or BS in Criminal Justice?
+Should I Get A BA or BS in Criminal Justice?